 - Bankruptcy: Declaring bankruptcy is very bad for your credit score and should only be considered as a last option.
 If you do declare bankruptcy, it will show on your credit report for 7 to 10 years.
 This means that you will either have all your debts cancelled or you will have to come up with a plan to pay some of your debt back.

 Start your journey to financial freedom today by taking control of your debt.
 Remember, every small step counts and with determination and a solid plan, you can get out of debt and reach your financial goals.
+You can also go through these tips on how to get out of bad debts in our webstory.
 Let's make it happen!